PacktPublishing/Accelerate-Model-Training-with-PyTorch-2.X/quiz/chapter01-answers.md

-# Chapter 1 - Quiz answers
+# Chapter 1 - Deconstructing the Training Process

+## Quiz answers

 ### 1. Which phases comprise the training process?